Ra.One: Casting

-Khan was the first actor to be cast in the film.
-Three actors had initially been considered for the lead female role; Kapoor was ultimately chosen because she insisted on playing the part.
-Rampal accepted the role of Ra.One after Sinha expressed a strong desire to cast him in the film.
-Wu was contracted to the film in July 2010, and Goswami was cast one month later.
-Bachchan agreed to be a part of the film after being requested by Khan and Sinha.
-Several cast members prepared extensively for their roles; Rampal and Kapoor followed special diets to lose weight, Khan and Verma performed their own stunts, and Kapoor subsequently did so as well despite initial reluctance.
+Shah Rukh Khan was the first actor to be cast in the film.
+Kareena Kapoor, Priyanka Chopra and Asin had initially been considered for the lead female role; Kareena Kapoor was ultimately chosen because she insisted on playing the part.
+Arjun Rampal accepted the role of Ra.One after Anubhav Sinha expressed a strong desire to cast him in the film.
+Tom Wu was contracted to the film in July 2010 and Shahana Goswami was cast one month later.
+Amitabh Bachchan agreed to be a part of the film after being requested by Khan and Sinha.
+Several cast members prepared extensively for their roles; Rampal and Kapoor followed special diets to lose weight, Khan and Verma performed their own stunts and Kapoor subsequently did so as well despite initial reluctance.

-The cast encountered problems during production, Khan faced difficulties with his superhero suit and prosthetic makeup, and injured his left knee.
+The cast encountered problems during production, Khan faced difficulties with his superhero suit and prosthetic makeup and injured his left knee.
 The decision to cast Rampal was met with scepticism due to "questionable acting abilities", a statement Sinha criticised.
 In addition, Rampal encountered back problems (which were treated by the time production began), prompting speculation of a possible replacement by Vivek Oberoi.
 Jackie Chan had initially been approached for the role of Aakaashi, but he declined the offer.
-Rajnikanth suffered from health problems which caused a delay in the filming of his cameo appearance.
-Dutt faced a scheduling conflict with Agneepath (2012), which was later resolved.
+Rajinikanth suffered from health problems which caused a delay in the filming of his cameo appearance.
+Sanjay Dutt faced a scheduling conflict with Agneepath (2012), which was later resolved.